 That’s why she suggested to sit down with him, being veeeery calm, and just hold him by the shoulders.
 It’s best to not even say anything, just sit and hold him.
 It doesn’t need to be a hard grip, just hold him softly and wait until he’s sitting or lying down.

 Baloo sometimes tries to trick me, so he sits down really quickly in order to get away.
 In this case, just repeat the process.
 When he seems a bit calmer, I mostly tell him to go to his bed, because this is a calm area.
-He now manages to calm down relatively quickly when his hyper behavior started all of a sudden.
+He now manages to calm down within less than a minute when his hyper behavior started all of a sudden.

 This works particularly well if the reason of his sudden craziness is that he’s feeling uncomfortable/itchy or that he’s overwhelmed or discontent.